From Voice to Text: How AI Is Changing the Way We Write

 Accuracy Issues

-• Heavy accents or regional dialects
+• Heavy accents or regional dialects (though this has improved significantly)

-• Specialized terminology (technical, medical, legal)
+• Highly specialized terminology (technical, medical, legal jargon)

-• Health conditions affecting speech
+• Health conditions affecting speech clarity

 I've noticed this particularly with technical terms in my field.
 The AI might transcribe "machine learning algorithm" as "machine burning algorithm" - completely changing the meaning!
+Though I have to say, the ability to train custom vocabularies in 2026 has reduced these errors dramatically.

-Privacy Concerns
+Privacy Concerns (Though Improving)

 Voice data is inherently personal and sensitive.
 Users rightfully worry about: